National Energy Code of Canada for Buildings

 Which parts of my design are affected by the NECB?

-The NECB covers the above and below ground building envelope,interior and exterior lighting, , HVAC systems, service hot water systems, power distribution, and motors.
+The NECB covers the above and below ground building envelope, interior and exterior lighting, HVAC and service hot water systems, power distribution, and motors.
+This can impact all the major disciplines involved in building design.

 Does the NECB apply to my project?

-If your building falls into classifications A, B and F1 or it exceeds 600 m² in a building area or 3 storeys in height, it is within the scope of the NECB.
-Additionally, at the applicant’s discretion, any project within the scope of Alberta Buidling Code 9.36 may choose to comply with NECB instead.
+Generally speaking, if your building falls into occupancy classifications A, B or F1 or it exceeds 600 m² in a building area or 3 storeys in height, it is within the scope of the NECB.
+Additionally, at the applicant’s discretion, any project within the scope of Alberta Building Code 9.36 may choose to use the NECB technical requirements in lieu of ABC 9.36.

 What about additions or renovations?

-It is mandatory that any additions totalling more than 10 m² of conditioned space must meet the requirements of the NECB.
-The NECB allows the addition to be considered on its own or in combination with the existing building at your discretion.
+It is mandatory that any additions greater more than 10 m² of conditioned floor space must meet the requirements of the NECB.
+This is a unique definition to the NECB.
+Additions are also unique in that the NECB allows some discretion in permitting applicants to demonstrate compliance for the addition by itself, or the addition in combination with the existing building.

 What version of the NECB should I use?